-The process to get a NZ Working Holiday Visa (WHV) is much more straightforward than similar programs…I’m looking at you, Canada and the UK!
-Read on to find out how you can fly off to New Zealand to work and travel for up to a year!
+The process to get a NZ Working Holiday Visa is much more straightforward than some of the other working holiday programs (looking at you, Canada).
+Read on to find out how you can fly off to New Zealand to work and travel for up to 12/23 months.